Cynnwys

 CSEW open data tables

-This comprises a set of six data tables, which include personal and household crime incidence and prevalence, and perceptions broken down by region and other demographic characteristics.
+A set of six datasets, which include personal and household crime incidence, and prevalence and perceptions broken down by region and other demographic characteristics.

 Home Office police recorded crime open data tables